starry1001/starry1001.github.io/_pages/about.md

 # 💻 Internships
 - *2024.05 - Present*, Research Internship in One lab at HUST

-  I have followed [Yao Wan](http://wanyao.me/), Yi Gui, and Zhen Li to research Vision2UI.
-Next, I would like to conduct research related to Vision2UI agent/MLLM-as-a-Judge++.
+I have been collaborating with \href{http://wanyao.me}{Yao Wan}, Yi Gui, and Zhen Li on research in UI Intelligence.
+Additionally, I have been working alongside \href{http://wanyao.me}{Yao Wan} and Dongping Chen on MLLM-as-a-Judge.
+Looking ahead, I aspire to delve into MCTS-UI.